 Illustrations should be embedded within the document.
-Photographs (including color and half-tone) should be scanned with a minimum resolution of 600 dpi and saved as .jpg files.
+Photographs (including color and half-tone) should be scanned with a minimum resolution of 600 dpi and saved as jpg files.
 Tables should contain a number and caption at the bottom, and all columns and rows should have headings.
 All illustrations should be cited in the text as Figure 1, Figure 2, etc. or Table 1, Table 2, etc.

-Examples of classification arrays should be configured as figures and set into the document as jpgs; they should not be entered as editable text.
+Examples of KOS (classification, taxonomy, ontology, thesaurus, etc.) arrays should be configured as figures and set into the document as jpgs; they should not be entered as editable text.